-On a SuperStack 3 NBX system, you can configure up to 100 Attendant Consoles; on an NBX 100 system, you can configure up to 50.
-For either system, you can associated at most 3 Attendant Consoles with any one telephone.
+- On a NBX V3000 system, you can configure up to 100 Attendant Consoles. - On a SuperStack 3 NBX system, you can configure up to 100 Attendant Consoles. - On an NBX 100 system, you can configure up to 50 Attendant Consoles.

+You can associate at most 3 Attendant Consoles with any one telephone.